The return to the hard state of GX 339-4 as seen by Suzaku: Observations and data treatment

 To create the background files in the XIS energy range we use the ftool {\it xisnxbgen} which estimates the non X-ray background spectrum of the XIS instrument.
 While the Cosmic X-ray Background is expected to be low in the XIS energy band, we take it into account following the recipe indicated in the ABC guide V4.0 (p.
-81-82)\footnote{http://heasarc.gsfc.nasa.gov/docs/suzaku/analysis/abc/} but renormalized to the XIS FOV corresponding to the 1/4 window mode.
-The X-ray background files (non-X-ray as well as cosmic X-ray background) of the HXD/PIN instruments were computed using the ftools {\it hxdpinxbpi}.
-When the HXD/PIN are included in the fits, we fix the normalization between the XIS and HXD/PIN to 1.16.
-We also add 1.3\% of systematics for the PIN data.\\ Following the {\it ABC guide V.4.0 (chapter 5.7.2)}, the normalization of the HXD/PIN with respect to XIS is fixed to 1.16.
+81-82)\footnote{http://heasarc.gsfc.nasa.gov/docs/suzaku/analysis/abc/} but renormalized to the XIS FOV corresponding to the 1/4 window mode. { The total X-ray background files (including the non-X-ray as well as the cosmic X-ray background) of the HXD/PIN instruments were computed using the ftools {\it hxdpinxbpi}\footnote{We do not include the GSO data in the spectral analysis due to their very poor statistics.}.
+For the non X-ray background, we use the "tuned" background files distributed by the HXD team and corresponding to our observations.
+These "tuned" background suffers from systematic uncertainties of about 1.3\%\footnote{see http://heasarc.gsfc.nasa.gov/docs/suzaku/analysis/ watchout.html, item 16.} that have been added to the PIN data during our fitting procedure.}\\

+Following the {\it ABC guide V.4.0 (chapter 5.7.2)}, the normalization of the HXD/PIN with respect to XIS is fixed to 1.16.
 The energy ranges for the XIS and HXD/PIN instruments are restricted to 0.7-10 keV and 20-70 keV respectively.
 In the following, we name the five observations OBS1, OBS2, OBS3, OBS4 and OBS5 (see Tab. \ref{tab1}).